-Tips for coping during COVID-19
+Tips for coping during the height of COVID-19

 Health care providers are known to be compassionate, caring and giving of their time, energy and emotional reserves.
 But they might not be taking care of themselves so well.
 Here are some tips to cope better and improve resilience: